BiGCAT-UM/Transcriptomics_Metabolomics_Analysis/transcriptomics_analysis/4-create_heatmap/heatMap.md

 #replace NA values with the values from the whole list
 #### for CD ileum
 #find pathways which does not occur in the filtered enriched pathway list of cd.ileum (p.adjust<0.05 & qvalue<0.02 )
+#because we will not take into account not sig. enriched pathways, we will assign value of 1 for their p.adjust
 notExist.CDileum <- setdiff(all.pathways$Description,CD.ileum.f$Description)
 all.pathways[all.pathways$Description %in% notExist.CDileum,]$CD.ileum.p.adjust <- 1

+#the rest NA values correspond to the sig.enriched pathways but not in the first 20 list.
-#replacing NA values with the values from the significant list
+#so we will replace NA values with the p.adjust values from the whole list
 NA.indices <- which(is.na(all.pathways$CD.ileum.p.adjust), arr.ind = TRUE)
 allIDs <- all.pathways[NA.indices,]$Description
 df <- CD.ileum.f[CD.ileum.f$Description %in% allIDs,]